inwtx/CellPhone-To-Remailer/README.md

 with a remailer.
 This user will be the user that receives the encrypted emails sent from your cell phone.

-The program checks the 'var/mail/<username>' mail file for text.
-If text is found, it strips out all of the pgp bundles and decrypts the mixmaster headers/message and sends the message with the mixmaster client.
-The script can handle multiple received emails/pgp bundles if present.
+The script checks the 'var/mail/<username>' mail file for text.
+If text is found, it strips out the pgp bundle and decrypts the mixmaster headers/message and sends the message with the mixmaster client.
+The script can process multiple emails/pgp bundles if present.

 This script is executred via cron every few minutes to process incoming messages.